jnordberg/gif.js/README.md

 # gif.js

-Full-featured JavaScript GIF encoder that runs in your browser.
+JavaScript GIF encoder that runs in your browser.

 Uses typed arrays and web workers to render each frame in the background, it's really fast!